slaclab/lume-ace3p/README.md

 The python input dictionary will have the form ```{'var_name1': var_value1, 'var_name2': var_value2, ...}``` which will be passed into the necessary modules (e.g. Cubit) to update values.

 - The ```sim_dir``` value will be updated for each parameter run.
-If each parameter run doesn't need to be saved, the ```sim_dir``` variable can be any fixed folder name (which will be created/overwritten).
+If each parameter run doesn't need to be saved, the ```sim_dir``` variable can be any folder path name (which will be created/overwritten).
 - The ```cubit_obj``` object is created from a user-provided Cubit journal file.
 The values in the journal file are updated by any changes to the variables defined in the input dictionary followed by running Cubit in ```--nographics``` mode to generate the mesh (it will automatically be converted to a .netcdf format for ACE3P).
 - The ```omega3p_obj``` object is created from a user-provided Omega3P input file and then run with Omega3P.
 Since no values are changed here, the .omega3p script is run as-is.
 - The ```acdtool_obj``` object is created from a user-provided acdtool rfpost input file and then run with acdtool.
 Since no values are changed here, the .rfpost script is run as-is.

 Lastly, the ```output_dict``` dictionary is created which returns user-specified quantities from the postprocessing outputs of acdtool.
 The structure of `the acdtool_obj.output_data` is a nested set of dictionaries corresponding to a parsed output of the `rfpost.out` file generated from acdtool.
 In this example, the first layer is `['RoverQ']` which corresponds to the "RoverQ" section defined in `pillbox-rtop.rfpost`.
 The second layer `['0']` corresponds to the mode ID number "0" within the "RoverQ" printout in the .rfpost file.
 The third layer `['Frequency']` corresponds to the data column "Frequency" of the corresponding mode ID.
+See the object options section for more details.

 <details><summary>Example rfpost.out text</summary>
 Within the rfpost.out text file, the "RoverQ" output has the form: